Princess Alice of Battenberg: Widowhood

 Princess Andrew returned to the United Kingdom in April 1947 to attend the November wedding of her only son, Philip, to Princess Elizabeth, the elder daughter and heir presumptive of King George VI.
 She had some of her remaining jewels used in Princess Elizabeth's engagement ring.
 On the day of the wedding, her son was created Duke of Edinburgh by George VI.
 For the wedding ceremony, Princess Andrew sat at the head of her family on the north side of Westminster Abbey, opposite the King, Queen Elizabeth and Queen Mary.
-It was decided not to invite Princess Andrew's daughters (the groom's sisters) to the wedding because of anti-German sentiment in Britain following World War II.
+Princess Andrew's daughters were not invited to the wedding because of anti-German sentiment in Britain following World War II.

 In January 1949, the princess founded a nursing order of Greek Orthodox nuns, the Christian Sisterhood of Martha and Mary, modelled after the convent that her aunt, the martyr Grand Duchess Elizabeth Feodorovna, had founded in Russia in 1909.
 She trained on the Greek island of Tinos, established a home for the order in a hamlet north of Athens, and undertook two tours of the United States in 1950 and 1952 in an effort to raise funds.
 Her mother was baffled by her actions, "What can you say of a nun who smokes and plays canasta?", she said.
-Her daughter-in-law became queen of the Commonwealth realms in 1952, and Princess Andrew attended her coronation in June 1953, wearing a two-tone grey dress and wimple in the style of her nun's habit.
-However, the order eventually failed through a lack of suitable applicants.
+Princess Andrew's daughter-in-law became queen of the Commonwealth realms in 1952, and the princess attended the new queen's coronation in June 1953 wearing a two-tone grey dress and wimple in the style of a nun's habit.
+The order eventually failed through a lack of suitable applicants.

 In 1960, she visited India at the invitation of Rajkumari Amrit Kaur, who had been impressed by Princess Andrew's interest in Indian religious thought, and for her own spiritual quest.
 The trip was cut short when she unexpectedly took ill, and her sister-in-law, Edwina Mountbatten, Countess Mountbatten of Burma, who happened to be passing through Delhi on her own tour, had to smooth things with the Indian hosts who were taken aback at Princess Andrew's sudden change of plans.
 She later claimed she had had an out-of-body experience.
 Edwina continued her own tour, and died the following month.

 Increasingly deaf and in failing health, Princess Andrew left Greece for the last time following the 21 April 1967 Colonels' Coup.
-Queen Elizabeth II and the Duke of Edinburgh invited Princess Andrew to reside permanently at Buckingham Palace in London.
-King Constantine II of Greece and Queen Anne-Marie went into exile that December after a failed royalist counter-coup.
+Queen Elizabeth II and Prince Philip invited Princess Andrew to reside permanently at Buckingham Palace in London.
+King Constantine II and Queen Anne-Marie of Greece went into exile that December after a failed royalist counter-coup.